BitGo/key-recovery-service-v2/README.md

 ====================
 An offline environment is required for generating master keys, deriving hardened customer keys, and signing recovery transactions.

-1. Install [BitGo CLI](https://github.com/BitGo/bitgo-cli) and the KRSv2 admin tool (``bin/admin.js``) on the offline environment
+1. Install the KRSv2 admin tool (``bin/admin.js``) on the offline environment
-2. Generate a random BIP32 key pair with ``bitgo newkey``.
-3. Shard the key with [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) with the ``bitgo splitkeys`` command.
+2. Generate a random BIP32 master key pair with ``bin/admin.js initkey masterkey``.
+This key will be sharded with [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).
-4. The key shards of the master private key **must** be stored securely.
+The key shards of the master private key **must** be stored securely.
 At a minimum, BitGo requires KRS operators to store keys with an industry-approved encryption standard such as AES-256.
-The encryption password **must** contain at least 16 characters, including uppercase and lowercase letters, numbers, and symbols.
+The encryption passwords **must** contain at least 16 characters, including uppercase and lowercase letters, numbers, and symbols.
+Follow the commands to generate these passwords, and the encrypted sharded key will be stored in a file called ``masterkey.json``.
+Remember the passwords you use here.
+You will need them for all recovery signings.
+3. Generate a random Stellar HD seed with ``bin/admin.js initkey xlmkey --type xlm``.
+This will be stored in a non-encrypted file called ``xlmkey.json``
-5. Derive a large number of customer-specific public keys.
+4. Derive a large number of customer-specific public keys.
 These hardened BIP32 child keys will be allocated to new customers enrolling with the KRS server, or for returning customers enrolling for new coins.
-These keys will be saved to the ``keys.json`` file.
+These keys will be saved to a file called ``xpubs.json``.
 It is recommended to generate a large number of keys so that the master private key does not need to be exposed often.

-    ``bin/admin.js generate <xprv> xpubs.json --start 0 -n 1000000``
+    ``bin/admin.js generate masterkey.json xpubs --start 0 -n 1000000``

-6. Generate a random Stellar HD seed with ``bin/admin.js seed``
-7. Derive a large number of customer-specific public keys.
+5. Derive a large number of customer-specific xlm public keys.
 These hardened Stellar keys will be allocated to wallets enrolling with the KRS server.

-    ``bin/admin.js generate <seed> xlm_keys.json --start 0 -n 1000000 --type xlm``
+    ``bin/admin.js generate xlmkey.json xlm_pubs --start 0 -n 1000000 --type xlm``

-8. Transfer the xpubs.json and xlm_keys.json files to the online key server via flash drive, SD card, or other physical medium.
+6. Transfer the xpubs.json and xlm_pubs.json files to the online key server via flash drive, SD card, or other physical medium.
-9. Import the public keys to the key server's database with
+7. Import the public keys to the key server's database with

     ``bin/admin.js import xpubs.json``

-    ``bin/admin.js import xlm_keys.json --type xlm``
+    ``bin/admin.js import xlm_pubs.json --type xlm``

 Configuration
 ====================